 A particular highlight of these kinds of events is discovering charities I know little or nothing about.
 In this case, it was Save The Asian Elephants (STAE).

-Now, the plight of elephants in Africa is widely recognised — I’ve written several blog posts on the ivory trade and the rate at which African elephants are poached — but far less is known, and spoken of, are the desperate threats facing Asian elephants.
+Now, the plight of elephants in Africa is widely recognised — I’ve written several blog posts on the ivory trade and the rate at which African elephants are poached — but far lesser known, and spoken of, are the desperate threats facing Asian elephants.

 While the majority of Asian elephants are found in India and Sri Lanka, there are small populations in countries such as Cambodia, Vietnam, China, Malaysia, Indonesia, and (among others) Thailand.
 I mention these countries specifically because they are all places where I have see photographs of elephant rides and ‘elephant painting’ for tourists.